Colorado Big-Game License Drawing: What You Need To Know

 Although Colorado offers a variety of over-the-counter (OTC) hunting licenses, many big-game tags, called “limited licenses,” are only available through the annual drawing.

 Although every big-game brochure includes a paper application, it’s best to apply for limited big-game licenses using CPW’s online purchasing system.
 Applying online is fast and convenient, and all major credit cards are accepted.
-Best of all, online applications are automatically checked for common submission errors that often cause paper applications to be rejected.
-Be sure to submit your online application well before the April 4 deadline to avoid delays.
-Helpful tip: It’s best to apply for and purchase licenses using a desktop or laptop computer.
-Smartphones are not recommended.
+Best of all, online applications are automatically checked for common submission errors.
+Be sure to submit your online application well before the April deadline to avoid delays.
+Helpful tip: If possible, apply for and purchase licenses using a desktop or laptop computer.

 Who Wants Leftovers?

 Check “Leftover Draw” as the “if unsuccessful, send me” option.